Technical Analysis Options Crypto Ind Markets

 Also, a support zone can be identified which has been recently broken by the price, which now has the potential to work as resistance if the downtrend is to be continued.

-marubozu and high volume candle
+candlestick and volume

 After identifying Trend of larger TF, we must only look to trade in the direction of prevailing market momentum.